Behind the scenes: how your uni application is processed

 Applications for certain courses can take longer than others.
 For competitive courses like medicine and dentistry, or those requiring an interview or audition, it's likely it'll take universities longer to respond.

-Here's what a few universities told us:
+Here's what a few other universities told us:

 - University of Leicester: 'Our aim is to process undergraduate applications within 20 days.'